 As you know, all tools have their issues.

-- Short warranties or imitation brands that seem cheap to buy, but will leave you stuck with no replacement parts later.
+• Short warranties or imitation brands that seem cheap to buy but will leave you stuck with no replacement parts later.

 Helical Heads for Thickness Planers (And Why You Want One)

-Shown: Byrd Tool DW735 Upgrade Head
+See on Amazon: Byrd Tool DW735 Upgrade Head

-Since most tools have a feature or two that distinguishes them its best to understand just why the hype.
+Since most tools have a feature or two that distinguishes them, it’s best to understand just why the hype.

 The benefits?
-Well, consider:
+Well, consider the following:

-Best Benchtop Planers - Entry Level
+Best Benchtop Planers Entry Level

-Starting at the entry level of benchtop planers there are a good selection of brand name planers and a few off-brand planers on the market.
+Starting at the entry-level of benchtop planers, there are a good selection of brand-name planers and a few off-brand planers on the market.

-But with any of these benchtop planers you’ll find:
+But with any of these benchtop planers, you’ll find:

-- One to three year warranties
+• One to three-year warranties

 Top Three Features For Entry Level Planers